ktock/container2wasm/README.md

 - `--debug-image`: Enable debug print in the output image
 - `--show-dockerfile`: Show default Dockerfile
 - `--legacy`: Use "docker build" instead of buildx (no support for assets flag) (default:false)
+- `--external-bundle`: Do not embed container image to the Wasm image but mount it during runtime
 - `--help, -h`: show help
 - `--version, -v: `print the version